-The formal collections of the park are housed in the museum building and the main area of the Carillon Tower.
+Formal collections of the park are housed in the museum building and the main area of the Carillon Tower.
 Dioramas depicting Stephen Foster's songs are displayed in both areas.
 Four of the dioramas are in storage.
-Stephen Foster's sheet music and other paper memorabilia are also displayed in both locations.
+Sheet music and other paper memorabilia belonging to Stephen Foster are also displayed in both locations.
 The pianos are in the museum.
 In addition, there are two archive rooms, one in the administration building, approximately 900 square feet, and one in the carillon tower, approximately 500 square feet.
 While these areas are climate controlled to varying degrees, the reliability and effectiveness of the climate control system probably needs closer monitoring.
 At least a few collection items are stored informally in the museum attic.